RecepKurtulus/dmaking-under-uncertainty/Readme.md

-# Desiciong making under uncertianaity
+# Desiciong making under uncertainty

 ### In this project I wanted to create an interface and a solution for decision making problems under uncertainty.